MaurizioB/Bigglesworth/README.rst

     $ ./Bigglesworth

-For Windows, just visit the Releases_ page.
+For OSX and Windows, just visit the Releases_ page.

 Usage
 -----